 Valuable features of income protection insurance

 - If you hold income protection outside of super, your premiums are generally tax deductible – making income protection Insurance cheaper.

 - You can choose the waiting period that suits your needs.
 If you have money in the bank and manageable expenses you can reduce your premiums by choosing a long waiting period before benefit payments commence.
 However if you have large debts and couldn't easily cope with loss of income you can choose a shorter waiting period.

 - You can choose a benefit period that suits your needs.
-You can cover your income right up until retirement age.
+You can cover your income right up until retirement age (depending on your policy).
 Or only as long as you need to get past the years where you may accumulate the biggest debt.

 - You can choose from a whole range of other benefit options, including the ability to increase your cover in line with inflation.